 Our new digital capacity building strategy sets out an ambitious plan of programmes, training and resources to support the archives sector meet its digital ambitions.
 It sets out a plan for three business years of work and will be delivered from 2019 to 2022.

-The strategy reflects issues and priorities identified through a large scale survey of over 300 archive professionals, carried out with Jisc at the beginning of 2019 and a series of focus groups, challenge panels and desk research.
+Our Plugged In, Powered Up strategy reflects issues and priorities identified through a large scale survey of over 300 archive professionals, carried out with Jisc at the beginning of 2019 and a series of focus groups, challenge panels and desk research.

 These case studies offer practical examples of how archive services have implemented digital preservation processes and systems in their organisations.